LagoVista/docs/faq.md

 **Why is NuvIoT different than cloud services such as Azure, IBM Watson, Amazon Web Service etc..?**
 Those are great set of infrastructure components that can be used to build solutions, in fact our platform will run on many of those components.
-NuvIoT is a SaaS (Softawre as a Solution) development tool platform that will allow you to build end to end solutions where the focus is more on configuration and less on coding.
+NuvIoT is a SaaS (Software as a Solution) development tool platform that will allow you to build end to end solutions where the focus is more on configuration and less on coding.

 **How much does it cost?**